-Prerequisite: one unit of 2000-level history or permission of the instructor
+Prerequisite: 1.0 unit of 2000-level history or permission of the instructor

 An examination of America's experience with war and peace making in the modern era.
 America's conflicts in global and theatre arenas will be examined in light of their foreign policy objectives and historical contexts.
-(Also listed as a Peace and Conflict Studies Emphasis Course)

-Selected Topics in World History half unit
+Selected Topics in World History 0.5 unit

-Selected Topics in World History half unit
+Selected Topics in World History 0.5 unit

-Selected Topics in World History one unit
+Selected Topics in World History 1.0 unit

-Prerequisite: one unit of 2000-level history or permission of the instructor
+Prerequisite: 1.0 unit of 2000 level history or permission of the instructor